Genivia/ugrep/README.md

            --stats
-                  Output  statistics  on  the  number  of  files  and  directories searched, and the inclusion and exclusion constraints applied.
+                  Output  statistics  on  the  number  of  files  and  directories searched and the inclusion and exclusion constraints applied.

            -T, --initial-tab
-                  Add  a  tab space to separate the file name, line number, column number, and byte offset with the matched line.
+                  Add  a  tab space to separate the file name, line number, column number and byte offset with the matched line.

            -t TYPES, --file-type=TYPES
                   Search only files associated with TYPES, a comma-separated  list